AnyGogin31/PixivCompose/README.md

 ## Current Status
 - **Platform Support**: Android only.
 While the project is KMP-compatible, iOS support is planned for future updates.
-- **Localization**: Currently available in English, with plans to support multiple languages in upcoming versions.
+- **Localization**: Currently available in English, Russian, and Japanese, with plans to support additional languages in upcoming versions.
 - **Feature Development**: Active development is ongoing with many experimental features being implemented.
 Refinement and stabilization are scheduled for later stages.

 ---